jstifano/veriff-test/README.md

 6) Generate the Keyboard Shortcuts.
 7) Test that every scenario is covered and make sure every piece matches with the task description.

 ## Installation, Versions and How to run the project

 Node version: 14.15.4
 NPM version: 7.24.2

-# IMPORTANT: Make sure before running the project to use these Node and NPM versions
+### IMPORTANT: Make sure before running the project to use the versions mentioned before for Node and NPM.

 1) Clone project
 2) Run command `npm i` to install all the dependencies used in the project.